 The first causes the PHOENICS solver module, EARTH, to write a transfer-object file at the end of its run; and the second causes EARTH to read such a file at the start of its run.

-(EXPORT in NAME_OF_TRANSFER_OBJECT at PATCH_NAME)
+(EXPORT to NAME_OF_TRANSFER_OBJECT at PATCH_NAME)

 wherein